Skip to main content

 WHAT DOES THE STUDY INCLUDE?

-• One group (the control group) will be followed up according to the current follow-up strategy.
+• A group (the control group) should be followed up according to today's treatment course with monthly telephone consultations with a nurse.